natecrow/PSU-IE-302-Game/README.md

 # PSU-IE-302-Game
-Video game based off of the television show Shark Tank to help teach concepts for Penn State's IE 302 Engineering Economy course.
-This project is my team's capstone design project for the course IE 480W.
+Educational video game based off of the television show Shark Tank to help students put into practice concepts from Penn State's IE 302 Engineering Economy course.
+This game is for my team's capstone design project for the course IE 480W.